 Class A Share Funds

 Class A share funds refer to share categorization within the mutual fund domain.
-Classes in a mutual fund are based on the type and fee charges and hence the categorization is different from common or preferred stock classification in a business.
+Classes in a mutual fund are based on the type and fee charges, and hence the categorization is different from common or preferred stock classification in a business.

-Difference between Class A Shares and Class B shares
+Difference Between Class A Shares and Class B shares

 The major difference between Class A shares and Class B shares is the privilege of voting rights.
 Class A shares get greater voting rights per share than Class B shares.
-Thus, decisions of the business are more likely to be impacted by the voting of Class A shareholders rather than Class B shareholders.
+Thus, the decisions of the business are more likely to be impacted by the voting of Class A shareholders rather than Class B shareholders.